-- On 14 December 2023, the Commission published draft rule determinations for this rule change on Sharing concessional finance benefits with consumers (ERC0349) and a separate rule change on Accommodating financeability in the regulatory framework (ERC0348).
-These rule changes cover different elements relating to the treatment of concessional finance, that has been provided by GFBs to NSPs, to support investment in network infrastructure. - The draft rule for Concessional finance (ERC0349) is concerned with concessional finance provided to TNSPs and DNSPs where benefits have been agreed to flow to consumers.
-It enables the AER to allow an agreed-upon quantum of benefits of concessional finance to flow to consumers via a RAB and/or MAR adjustment. - The draft rule for Financeability (ERC0348) is concerned with taking into account any financial benefits of concessional finance that flow to TNSPs in a financeability test applied by the AER.
-This relates to scenarios where: - all of the benefits of concessional finance flow to consumers, so that none of the benefits flow to the TNSP; and - not all of the benefits of concessional finance flow to consumers, so that some or all of the benefits flow to the TNSP.
+- On 21 March 2024, the Commission published final rule determinations for this rule change on Sharing concessional finance benefits with consumers (ERC0349) and a separate rule change on Accommodating financeability in the regulatory framework (ERC0348).
+These rule changes cover different elements relating to the treatment of concessional finance, that has been provided by GFBs to NSPs, to support investment in network infrastructure. - The final rule for Concessional finance (ERC0349) is concerned with concessional finance provided to TNSPs and DNSPs where benefits flow to consumers.
+It enables the AER to allow an agreed-upon quantum of benefits of concessional finance to flow to consumers via a RAB and/or MAR adjustment.